Transform variables

 determine uniqueness.
 Choose Remove duplicates

-drop-down and check how the
+from the Transformation type drop-down and check how the

 displayed summary statistics change.
-Press Store
+Press Store to change

 the data.
 If there are duplicate rows you will see the number of